mbroad1/Module-4-School-District-Analysis-Challenge/README.md

 ![School_District Analysis](https://github.com/mbroad1/School_District_Analysis/blob/main/Scores%20by%20School%20Type_Updated.png)
 ---
 ## Summary
-- The four main changes that occurred due to conversion of the math and reading scores of the 9th graders of Thomas High School to "NaN" was:
+- Four changes that occurred due to conversion of the math and reading scores of the 9th graders of Thomas High School to "NaN" was:
   -  The % Passing Math score of Thomas High School went from 66.91 to 93.27 in the district summary dataframe.
   -  The % Passing Reading score of Thomas High School went from 69.66 to 97.31 in the district summary dataframe.
   -  The % Overall Passing score of Thomas High School went from 65.08 to 90.95 in the district summary dataframe.